babel/minify/docs/tests.md

 ## Test files and directory structure

-We use [jest](https://github.com/facebook/jest) for testing and follow the following directory structure -
+We use [jest](https://github.com/facebook/jest) for testing and follow this directory structure -

 ```
 packages/